agl4/ansible-role-gnupg/README.md

 [![Molecule testing](https://github.com/agoloncser/ansible-role-gnupg/actions/workflows/ci.yml/badge.svg)](https://github.com/agoloncser/ansible-role-gnupg/actions/workflows/ci.yml)

-Ansible role to install and configure GnuPG.
+Ansible role to configure GnuPG.
 Intended to use on `localhost` for the current user.

+Note that the role does not take care of installing `gpg` itself.

 ## Requirements